testingGround01/MathEx/README.md

 - `app.js` – all JavaScript functionality

 Feel free to modify these files and open `index.html` to see changes.
 A network connection is required only for loading Google Fonts.

+## Hosting on GitHub Pages
+This site is completely static.
+To publish it on GitHub Pages, enable Pages in your repository settings and select the main branch.
+All files live in the repository root so no build step is needed.